 Our Philadelphia bus accident lawyer also noted that like trucks, buses are more likely to roll over in case of a collision, which increases the risk of severe injuries and even death.
 Also, buses are full of objects that can get loose and become projectiles in accidents.

 Not to mention that when bus accidents occur, it affects more people (bus drivers, passengers in the bus, drivers and passengers of the other vehicle involved in the collision) compared to regular car accidents involving two passenger cars.

 Finally, buses pose the greatest danger to pedestrians, including those waiting on the bus at bus stops.
 Our Philadelphia bus accident attorney says that pedestrians, bicyclists, and motorcyclists are more likely to be killed in bus accidents compared to bus passengers and drivers of smaller vehicles involved in collisions with buses.

 Do not underestimate the dangers posed by buses in Philadelphia or elsewhere in Pennsylvania.
 Just because a bus driver spent months or even years to obtain his or her driving license does not necessarily mean that the police and courts will blame you for the accident in 100 percent of all cases.

-If you have been injured in a bus accident, do not hesitate to hire a lawyer from the Dan Doyle Law Group, as many police officers, juries, judges and insurance company agents can refuse to believe you because they are guided by the common cliché that bus drivers always know what they are doing on the road.
+If you have been injured in a bus accident, do not hesitate to hire a personal injury lawyer from the Dan Doyle Law Group, as many police officers, juries, judges and insurance company agents can refuse to believe you because they are guided by the common cliché that bus drivers always know what they are doing on the road.
 Contact our law firm to get a free consultation.
 Call at 215-987-3730 or complete this contact form.